Jon Berti Player Props: Marlins vs. Braves

 Jon Berti At The Plate

-- Berti is batting .250 with four doubles, two home runs and eight walks.
+- Berti is batting .241 with four doubles, two home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.